pythongurfer/apex-data-labs/src/content/post/how-failing-ab-test-forged-a-stronger-culture.md

 ## Chapter 3: The Turning Point – Translating Data into Business Language

-My approach to handling this disagreement was to shift the conversation from a debate between two people into a collaborative analysis of a shared problem.
-I knew I couldn't just say "no"; I had to reframe the entire decision.
+My approach to handling this disagreement was to shift the conversation from a debate between two people into a collaborative analysis of a shared problem, applying principles from what Harvard Business Review calls **[The Art of Influencing and Persuading](https://hbr.org/2021/11/the-art-of-persuasion-our-favorite-reads)**.
+I knew I couldn't just say "no"; I had to reframe the entire

 First, I used an analogy to translate the complex technical concept.
 I told him, *"Imagine we're testing a new, healthier recipe for a cake.
 But when we give it to the taste-testers, we also serve it on a chipped plate.
 If they say they don't like it, we have no way of knowing if it was the recipe or the plate. **Our A/B test is currently serving our new tech on a chipped plate.**"* This simple metaphor immediately clarified why the test results were useless.